theBryGod/coordinates-converter/readme.md

 * Allows the conversion of multiple coordinates at once for the geodetic reference systems used in the Philippines. <br>
 (Supports the conversion of PRS92 coordinates to WGS84 and vice-versa as of the latest release.)
 * It also allows the conversion of coordinates within the same geodetic reference system from one format to another (such as the conversion of WGS84 coordinates from degrees to UTM format).
-* TO-DO: Implement a Graphical User Interface (GUI) to enchance user experience and accessibility.
+* NEW (v0.2.0): Added a version of the converter with a Graphical User Interface (GUI) to enchance user experience and accessibility.
 * TO-DO: Implement the usage of coordinates in degrees using the Degrees, Minutes, Seconds format.<br>
 (The application only supports the usage of Decimal Degrees as of the latest release.)